 “Meroitic royal chronology: the conflict with Rome and its aftermath” Journal of the Sudan Archaeological Research Society 19, London, 2-15.
 (2015)

 “The Kushite Nature of Early Meroitic Mortuary Religion: A Pragmatic Approach to Osirian Beliefs”, in Ein Forscherleben zwischen den Welten.
 Zum 80.
 Geburtstag von Steffen Wenig, Berlin, 2014, 395-405 2-B

 “The Chronology and Attribution of Royal Pyramids at Meroe and Gebel Barkal: BEG N 8, BEG N 12, BAR 5 and BAR 2”, Journal of Ancient Egyptian Interconnections V, March 2014.

 "Fences and Field Philosophy," in Thinking at the Edge, ed.
-Brian Schroeder, (Northwestern University Press), forthcoming.
+Brian Schroeder, (Indiana University Press), forthcoming.